Roger Charlier

-Roger Henri Louise Lievin Constance Charlier (10 November 1921, Antwerp, Belgium – 16 September 2018, Etterbeek, Belgium) was a Belgian resistance fighter, member of the prosecuting team at the Nuremberg trials, and oceanographer.
+Roger Henri Louise Lievin Constance Charlier (10 November 1921 – 16 September 2018) was a Belgian resistance fighter, member of the prosecuting team at the Nuremberg trials, and oceanographer.
 His marriage to American Captain Marie Helen Glennon and administrative difficulties regarding his residency in the US was dramatised in the film I Was a Male War Bride, with Cary Grant as Charlier.

 Early life and Second World War

 Charlier's paternal grandparents were from Wallonia and his maternal grandparents were from Flanders.
 He started out as a teacher at a secondary school in the early 1940s.
 During the Second World War, he was commissioned on 15 February 1945 and demobilised on 31 October 1945.
 He was briefly imprisoned by the Germans.
 After his release, he commanded a unit in Limburg.
 Working for the Belgian Ministry of Justice, he became a member of the prosecuting team for the Belgian and Luxembourg delegation to the Nuremberg trials, interrogating, among others, Eggert Reeder and Alexander von Falkenhausen.
 Furthermore, he was a newspaper correspondent, including an editor at De Volksgazet (1949).